don-r-kabob/lottobuddy/README.md

 	- Create an app, name doesn't matter
 	- Create a callback uri
 		- use "https://localhost" if you don't have a better one, it won't matter, just need to be something
+2. If you want to use docker
-2. Download docker desktop and install for your OS (https://www.docker.com/products/docker-desktop)
+   - Download docker desktop and install for your OS (https://www.docker.com/products/docker-desktop)

-Now you can start or stop the server from docker desktop or the command line
-- start "docker start lottobuddy"
-- stop "docker stop lottobuddy"
-- Docker desktop use the play/stop button

 ## Docker instructions